Custom Provider

 ```

-Make sure the service starts successfully and is listening on the default port `8000` .
-Of course, you can also specify the port number of the vLLM service through the parameter`--port`.
+Make sure the service starts successfully and listens on the default port `8000` of course, you can also use the parameter`--port`to specify the port number of the vLLM service.

 3. **Add the vLLM provider in Cherry Studio:**